Last updated on August 27th, 2023

 There’s a nautical theme throughout Hotel Pulitzer – after all, it’s close to the Naval Centre (and the Borges Cultural Centre too).
 The jewel in its crown is the 13th floor where you’ll find a rooftop pool with an inviting sun lounger (open seasonally).
 Hotel Pulitzer is also home to one of Buenos Aires’ most fabulous rooftop bars, Sky Bar.

 NH Buenos Aires 9 de Julio

-Outdoor pool, bar, fitness centre, abundant breakfast options, and faultless service all within walking distance from pretty much everything – what’s not to love about this NH hotel?
+Outdoor pool, bar, fitness center, abundant breakfast options, and faultless service are all within walking distance from pretty much everything – what’s not to love about this NH hotel?
 Take a dip on the rooftop pool while Evita towers over from the Ministry of Health building.

 Hotel Madero is a business and couple-friendly hotel in Puerto Madero.
 The rooms are flooded with natural light from the floor-to-ceiling windows.
 Don’t forget about the rooftop spa with panoramic city views.

 A Hotel Buenos Aires